 Tent Glamping Done Your Way

-Some folks have the money to put together fantastic glamping tents with luxurious furnishings and all the bells and whistles.
-For many, however, budget constraints won’t allow for such extravagant purchases.
+Some folks have the money to put together a fantastic glamping tent with luxurious furnishings and all the bells and whistles.
+For many, however, budget constraints won't allow for such extravagant purchases.
 Not all at once at least.
 That is the beauty of putting together your own tent glamping package.
 Most items are one time purchases, so once you own it, you own it, and you can add to your set up and upgrade over time.
-You can put together the majority of your glamp (that’s camp with a G) for under $650.
+You can put together the majority of your glamp (that's camp with a G) for under $650.
 With most glamping resorts starting at $200 per night, you can see how purchasing your own swag pays for itself by day four.